Discrete Variational Autoencoding via Policy Search: Problem Setting and Related Work

 However, despite these efforts, the gradient variance of these zero-order methods is still large, resulting in limited success compared to approximate reparameterization or vector quantization.
-However, there have been significant advances in the field of policy search since the introduction of REINFORCE~\citep{williams1992simple} that have been overlooked in the field of discrete VAEs.
+Yet, there have been significant advances in the field of policy search since the introduction of REINFORCE~\citep{williams1992simple} that have been overlooked in the field of discrete VAEs.
 In particular, trust-regions based on the Kullback-Leibler divergence to the previous policy~\citep{peters2010relative, schulman2015trust} and zero-order natural gradient estimates~\citep{kakade2001natural, peters2008reinforcement,wierstra2014natural} are standard techniques in reinforcement learning that also seem promising for training discrete VAEs.
 REPS~\citep{peters2010relative} combines both ideas by iteratively solving the optimization problem of maximizing the expected return of a non-parameteric policy subject to a trust-region constraint to the previous policy.
 REPS has been adapted to many problems, including hierarchical control \citep{daniel2016hierarchical}, model-based RL \citep{abdolmaleki2015model}, deep RL \citep{abdolmaleki2018maximum}, and variational inference \citep{arenz2018efficient}.
 Methods that are similar in nature to ours include On-Policy Maximum a Posteriori Optimization (V-MPO) \citep{song2019v} and Supervised Policy Update (SPU) \citep{vuong2018supervised}.
 As in REPS, these methods construct a nonparametric target policy by solving a constrained optimization problem and then update the parameterized policy by minimizing its KL divergence from the target policy, resulting in a weighted maximum likelihood objective.
 Similar to V-MPO and SPU, we use a neural network-based policy.
 We also incorporate similar techniques from Lower Bound Policy Search (LBPS) \citep{watson2023inferring}, which optimizes the effective sample size (ESS) to adapt the size of the trust region.
-These methods have been used to solve complex problems such as robot control \citep{kober2013reinforcement} and Atari \citep{vuong2018supervised} and have proven effective in high-dimensional continuous action spaces \citep{abdolmaleki2018maximum}.